Timeline

 mine and mule.jpg

-One of the earliest recorded uses of Hays Woods was a farm established on the wooded plateau by Samuel Hays.
-Later, his daughter married, and the Glass Farm shared the highland above the Monongahela River.
-Below the bluffs along the river, a community developed.
-The Six Mile Ferry crossed the Monongahela near the mouth of Streets Run to connect to the community of Glenwood.
-Hays Woods was rich with bituminous coal, and the Hays family had several operating drift and deep shaft mines.
+One of the earliest recorded uses of the Hays Woods itself was a farm established on the wooded plateau by Samuel Hays.
+Later, his daughter married into the Glass family, and the Glass Farm shared the highland above the Monongahela River.

 Earliest Inhabitants